Dev-Doctor-Vicki/swd103-front-end-framework-react/lesson-7/assets/lesson-7.md

 ## Sidebar.jsx

-The Sidebar component’s main function is to render out a title for the particular section of your app that wyou’re visiting, as well as any sub-navigation links that may exist.
+The Sidebar component’s main function is to render out a title for the particular section of your app that you’re visiting, as well as any sub-navigation links that may exist.
 This is a nicety for our users as it’s more than likely they’ll want to perform multiple actions within a given section of the app and this way they don’t have to search around in the top-level navigation to access them.

 ### Imports